kovasap/autojournal-on-gas/README.md

 ### Linux

-To run once a day at 10pm, run `crontab -e` and add this snippet (assuming you cloned autojournal into your home directory ~/):
+To run every hour, run `crontab -e` and add this snippet (assuming you cloned autojournal into your home directory ~/):

 ```
-0 22 * * * ~/autojournal-on-gas/sync-activitywatch.clj
+0 * * * * ~/autojournal-on-gas/sync-activitywatch.clj
 ```

 ### Windows